-The maturity of the loan portfolio is presented in Note 24 (d), which shows the remaining period from the reporting date to the contractual maturity of the loans.
+The maturity of the loan portfolio is presented in Note 25 (e), which shows the remaining period from the reporting date to the contractual maturity of the loans.
 Due to the short-term nature of the loans issued by the Bank, it is likely that many of the loans will be prolonged at maturity.
-Accordingly, the effective maturity of the loan portfolio may be significantly longer than the term based on contractual terms.
+Accordingly, the effective maturity of the loan portfolio may be significantly longer than the contractually agreed terms.